-- 1.1 The Fitness to Study Policy and Procedure is an intervention procedure that can be initiated if students in full time or part time attendance are causing significant concern and/or presenting risk of harm to themselves or others. - 1.2 Higher Education institutions have a Duty of Care to respond appropriately where there are substantial concerns relating to a student's health and wellbeing (including a deterioration of physical health, mental health difficulties, psychological, personality or emotional disorders) and the impact that this may have upon the individual and/or other members of the College community. - 1.3 Goldsmiths is committed to promoting and celebrating diversity across its student body and ensuring that all students have an equal experience and opportunity and are fully supported to reach their academic potential. - 1.4 This document outlines the procedure and support available where a student's health and wellbeing deteriorates to the point where there are concerns that a student may not be fit to study, including where they may be at risk of harm to themselves and/or others.
+- 1.1 The Fitness to Study Policy and Procedure is an intervention procedure that can be initiated if students in full time or part time attendance are causing significant concern and/or presenting risk of harm to themselves or others, in turn leading to unsatisfactory academic progress or a worsening of their personal wellbeing. - 1.2 Higher Education institutions have a Duty of Care to respond appropriately where there are substantial concerns relating to a student's health and wellbeing (including a deterioration of physical health, mental health difficulties, psychological, personality or emotional disorders) and the impact that this may have upon the individual and/or other members of the College community. - 1.3 Goldsmiths is committed to promoting and celebrating diversity across its student body and ensuring that all students have an equal experience and opportunity and are fully supported to reach their academic potential. - 1.4 This document outlines the procedure and support available where a student's health and wellbeing deteriorates to the point where there are concerns that a student may not be fit to study, including where they may be at risk of harm to themselves and/or others.
 It is designed to ensure a consistent and sensitive approach to managing situations. - 1.5 Concerns for the health or wellbeing of a student can be raised by both staff and students, and this document is to be used by staff in any situation where a student's welfare is at risk.
-Students will not be expected to manage these situations and should always approach a member of staff, or a representative of the Students' Union if they have a concern. - 1.6 Personal Tutors, Senior Tutors and Programme Leaders are the staff members most likely to identify that a student is experiencing difficulties and will be provided with training, support and advice from Student Support Services to enable them to initially manage the situation using this procedure. - 1.7 Where there is a Fitness for Professional Practice issue, the Fitness for Professional Practice Procedure, which takes account of the requirements of the Professional, Statutory and Regulatory Bodies, should take precedence. - In a situation where it is believed that a student's behaviour presents an immediate risk to themselves or others, the Emergency Services and College Security should be contacted immediately.
-The Associate Director Student Support Services should then be notified of the details of the incident and any action taken.
-The person witnessing the student's behaviour should not leave the scene until they have briefed the emergency services.
+Students will not be expected to manage these situations and should always approach a member of staff, or a representative of the Students' Union if they have a concern. - 1.6 Personal Tutors, Senior Tutors and Programme Leaders are the staff members most likely to identify that a student is experiencing difficulties and will be provided with training, support and advice from Student Support Services to enable them to initially manage the situation using this procedure. - 1.7 Where there is a Fitness for Professional Practice issue, the Fitness for Professional Practice Procedure, which takes account of the requirements of the Professional, Statutory and Regulatory Bodies, should take precedence. - 1.8 In a situation where it is believed that a student's behaviour presents an immediate risk to themselves or others, the Emergency Services and College Security should be contacted immediately.
+The Associate Director (Student Support Services) should then be notified of the details of the